 After a few goodbye parties and farewells with family and friends, we left on November 18, 2008 and returned to Canada on December 22, 2009, just over 13 months later.
 I was 24 years old and Nick turned 24 the day our plane landed, not a bad way to celebrate a birthday!

 We decided that our first stop should be the Land of Smiles, Thailand.
+There are so many amazing things to do in Thailand – especially for first time travellers.
 The feeling of landing in the crazy, chaotic, liberal, humid, loud capital city of Bangkok is indescribable.
 Our eyes were darting from side to side in order to take in all of the action.
 It was quite the culture shock… a very welcomed one.
 We were thrilled to be on the road and couldn’t believe we had over a year left ahead of us!

 This was our route through Southern Asia: